-Dr. Daniel Adomako Asamoah is an Associate Professor of Information Systems in the Raj Soin College of Business at the Wright State University.
+Dr. Daniel Adomako Asamoah is a Professor of Information Systems in the Raj Soin College of Business at the Wright State University.
 He is also a fellow of the Carnegie African Diaspora Fellowship Program (CADFP) and holds a PhD in Management Information Systems from the Spears School of Business at the Oklahoma State University.

 His research focuses on business analytics and intelligence, big data applications and decision support systems in health care.
 He has published in multiple journals, including the Journal of Business Research, Decision Support Systems, Communications of the Association of Information Systems, Journal of Computing Information Systems, and Health Care Management Science.
 Conferences such as the annual meetings of the Americas Conference on Information Systems (AMCIS), the Decision Sciences Institute (DSI), the Institute for Operations Research and the Management Sciences Healthcare (INFORMS Healthcare) and the Pre-ICIS Business Analytics Congress have accepted his papers for presentations.

 - Ph.D. in Management Information Systems, William Spears School of Business, Oklahoma State University, Stillwater, OK

 - M.S. in Telecommunications Management, William Spears School of Business, Oklahoma State University, Stillwater, OK

 - B.S. in Electrical/Electronic Engineering, College of Engineering, Kwame Nkrumah University of Science and Technology, Kumasi, Ghana